Coffee is so much more than just a drink many of us reach for every day.

 But if you simply love coffee and enjoy learning about it, you'll also find information on coffee culture and history engaging.

-Also, if you have a sweet tooth and love incorporating coffee into desserts and other treats, you’ll find the recipes included in this book interesting.
+Additionally, if you have a sweet tooth and enjoy incorporating coffee into desserts and other treats, you'll find the recipes in this book interesting.

 Fortunately, you don't need complicated equipment to make them, so they're easy to follow at home.